Assistive Technology Resources

 Additional details below.

+Free and low-cost technology.
 Organized by category.

 Recommended for users that benefit from having basic text read aloud.
 These programs will allow you to see text on the screen and hear the text read aloud.
 These programs also track the words that are read so you stay on pace with the information.